vishnu-deepak/monolithic-code/readme.md

-In this repo we have created monolithic application
+In this repo we have created monolithic (all modules at one place) application

 #Backend : python flask